ds-capstone-survival-guide/ds-capstone-survival-guide/README.md

 ## Prerequisites

 - while it is not required basic familiarity with Unix command-line tools can be extremly useful.
 If names like [`grep`](http://en.wikipedia.org/wiki/Grep), [`sed`](http://en.wikipedia.org/wiki/Sed) or [`wc`](http://en.wikipedia.org/wiki/Wc_%28Unix%29) doesn't mean anything to you it is a good idea to change that.
+- you don't have to be an expert in [Natural Language Processing](http://en.wikipedia.org/wiki/Natural_language_processing) but understanding basic concepts and some experience with analyzing unstructured data will give you a serious advantage.
+If you're familiar with terms like [tokenization](http://en.wikipedia.org/wiki/Tokenization_%28lexical_analysis%29), [n-gram](http://en.wikipedia.org/wiki/N-gram) or [Markov chain](http://en.wikipedia.org/wiki/Markov_chain) you're good to go.

 ## Development environment